-After two years of slinging breakfast sandwiches off rickety trucks, Matteson
+After two years of slinging breakfast sandwiches from rickety trucks, Matteson Koche's El Bagel

 And like his unfussy bagels, expect simplicity from his permanent spot.
-It will consist of little more than an L-shaped counter with a few tables inside joined by a few more on an outdoor patio.
-The menu will hold true to the 27-year-old's focus on bagel sandwiches, which have garnered a cult-like following with classics like bacon, egg, and cheese ($10) and lox supreme ($12), alongside funkier creations like the King Guava ($9) with its namesake marmalade, potato sticks, cream cheese, and fried egg; and the Que Fancy, a collaboration with Itamae which features an everything bagel with wasabi cream cheese, salmon rose, cucumber, microgreens, shaved red onion, and dill.
+It will consist of little more than an L-shaped counter with a few tables inside, joined by a few more on a patio.
+The menu will hold true to the 27-year-old's focus on bagel sandwiches, which have garnered a cult-like following via classics such as bacon, egg, and cheese ($10) and lox supreme ($12), alongside funkier creations like the King Guava ($9), with its namesake marmalade, potato sticks, cream cheese, and fried egg; and the Que Fancy, a collaboration with Itamae that features an everything bagel with wasabi cream cheese, salmon rose, cucumber, microgreens, shaved red onion, and dill.
 Bagels can be ordered open-faced, which in truth is far superior to the unwieldy sandwich.

 El Bagel.
 Various locations; elbagel.miami.